We are sending you this privacy notice as we have received an application or enquiry for a role at Lifesure.

 How long do we keep data?

-If your application for employment is unsuccessful, we will delete and destroy your data after a retention period of 6 months, following the recruitment process for the role.
-We must comply with a legal obligation placed on us to report on equality of opportunity and onboarding processes.
+If your application for employment is unsuccessful, we will delete and destroy your data after a retention period of 24 months, following the recruitment process for the role.
+We must comply with a legal obligation placed on us to report on equality of opportunity and onboarding processes, which is 6 months.
+We then keep your data for an additional 18 months in our talent pool, so we can contact you if further opportunities arise that you could be suitable for.
+If you do not want your data stored for talent pooling and future opportunities, you can exercise this right and make your written request to firstname.lastname@example.org, and we will ensure your data is removed at 6 months.

-If you would like to exercise any of these rights, please make a subject access request by contacting our Data Protection Officer.
+If you would like to exercise any of these rights, please make a subject access request by contacting Paul Reid, Managing Director, email@example.com

-If you believe that we have not complied with your data protection rights, you can complain to the Information Commissioner.
+If you believe that we have not complied with your data protection rights, you can complain to the Information Commissioner’s Office.

 What if you do not provide personal data?